Due Diligence for the Quality of the RIPE NCC Registration Data

 Agreements signed with a sponsoring LIR must be submitted to the RIPE NCC.
 If there are doubts over the correctness of this information, the RIPE NCC reserves the right to contact the person that appears to have signed the agreement with the sponsoring LIR and to confirm the correctness of this information.

 Each agreement signed with either the RIPE NCC or with a sponsoring LIR must be accompanied by supporting documentation proving the existence (and validity) of the legal or natural person (see below).

 If the signing party is a natural person

-If the signing party is a natural person, we have to be sure of their identity (before an agreement is concluded with them).
+If the signing party is a natural person, the RIPE NCC has to be sure of their identity (before an agreement is concluded with them).
 Proof of identification could be: